frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 When he got home each evening, he had the custom of reading a few passages from the New Testament, sometimes a chapter, sometimes a phrase or two, sometimes a word.
 He opened his New Testament, and the book fell open at the First Letter of St. Peter, Chapter 1, Verse 18.

-And he read: "You know, you are redeemed from your vain manner of life, not with perishable things such as silver or gold, but with the precious blood of Christ, as of a lamb, without blemish and without spot."
+He read: "You know, you are redeemed from your vain manner of life, not with perishable things such as silver or gold, but with the precious blood of Christ, as of a lamb, without blemish and without spot."

 He thought to himself, 'Ah, this is my price.
 I have been redeemed at a great price.
 What a fool I would be to sell my soul for anything less.'

-*The Way of the Cross* continues.
-"We must bring into our own life, to make them our own, the life and death of Christ.
+*The Way of the Cross* continues: "We must bring into our own life, to make them our own, the life and death of Christ.
 We must die through mortification and penance, so that Christ may live in us through love.
 And then follow in the footsteps of Christ, with a zeal to co-redeem all mankind.
 We must give our life for others.
-That is the only way to live the life of Jesus Christ and to become one and the same thing with him."
+That is the only way to live the life of Jesus Christ and to become one and the same thing with him" (J. Escrivá, *The Way of the Cross*, Fourteenth Station).

 Christ on the Cross---what\'s He thinking about?
 What\'s He dreaming about?
 He\'s thinking and dreaming about souls, because that\'s why He died.

 These are good moments to try and foster in our soul that zeal to co-redeem all mankind, to try and fashion our hearts after the heart of Christ that yearns for souls.

 When we go to our prayer, those are very special moments to talk to Our Lord about souls.
-There must be nothing else that Our Lord yearns for us to talk to him about than souls: people that we\'re involving ourselves with, people whose spiritual welfare we\'re concerned about, asking Him for this soul, for that soul, for this conversation, for that conversation, for this friend, for that friend; how to keep all our contacts warm so that we keep very close to all of our friends.
+There must be nothing else that Our Lord yearns for us to talk to Him about than souls: people that we\'re involving ourselves with, people whose spiritual welfare we\'re concerned about, asking Him for this soul, for that soul, for this conversation, for that conversation, for this friend, for that friend; how to keep all our contacts warm so that we keep very close to all of our friends.

 We don\'t know where the Apostles were on that evening while the Body of Christ was buried.
 All we know is that they weren\'t around.
 Perhaps they were hovering around, disoriented, confused, aimless, distraught, filled with sadness.
 That\'s how people are when they lose sight of Christ.

-If we see them together again on Sunday, united once more (cf. Luke 24:9), it\'s because on Saturday, or perhaps on the evening on Friday, they had turned to Our Lady.
+If we see them together again on Sunday, united once more (*cf*.
+Luke 24:9), it\'s because on Saturday, or perhaps on the evening on Friday, they had turned to Our Lady.
 With her faith, her hope, and her love, she protected the pre-born or about-to-be-born Church, still weak and startled.

 It\'s a reminder to us, as Our Lady took care of and nurtured that pre-born Church or about-to-be-born Church, what we also have to do for the pre-born.
-It reminds us of how Pope St. John Paul II in the *Gospel of Life* tells us, that we have "to be unconditionally pro-life\" (John Paul II, *Encyclical, Evangelium Vitae*, March 25, 1995).
+It reminds us of how Pope St. John Paul II in the *Gospel of Life* tells us, that we have "to be unconditionally pro-life\" (John Paul II, Encyclical*, Evangelium Vitae*, March 25, 1995).

 This was how the Church was born, under the cloak of Our Lady.
 From the very beginning, she has been the Comforter of the afflicted, of those under pressure.
 How relevant and appropriate it is that Pope Francis has approved for inclusion in the Litany of Loreto that aspiration, "Comforter of migrants" as though this moment in time, Our Lady wants to place her cloak through each one of us, around all those people who have to flee, who are under pressure or going through a difficult moment, so that we help them to look forward to the future in faith and hope.